Community Detection in Multiplex Networks: Theoretical analysis

 \subsection{\rev{Types of community structures}}

 In Section~\ref{sec:prel} we have described different properties of multiplex community structures. \rev{Table~\ref{table:com_type} indicates which ones are associated to each reviewed algorithm.
-In particular, \begin{itemize} \item[\textbf{(NP)}] if the algorithm can generate non-pillar communities; \item[\textbf{(AO)}] if it can generate actor-overlapping community structures; \item[\textbf{(NO)}] if it can generate node-overlapping community structures; \item[\textbf{(PA)}] if it can generate partial community structures. \end{itemize} } \rev{An algorithm not satisfying these properties --- i.e., those with an `$\times$' in the table --- would, respectively, only be able to produce pillars, only partition the actors and nodes, and force all nodes to belong to at least one community.
+In particular, \begin{itemize} \item[\textbf{(NPC)}] if the algorithm can generate \revm{N}on-\revm{P}illar \revm{C}ommunities; \item[\textbf{(AO)}] if it can generate \revm{A}ctor-\revm{O}verlapping community structures; \item[\textbf{(NO)}] if it can generate \revm{N}ode-\revm{O}verlapping community structures; \item[\textbf{(Pa)}] if it can generate \revm{Pa}rtial community structures. \end{itemize} } \rev{An algorithm not satisfying these properties (i.e., those with an `$\times$' in the table) would, respectively, only be able to produce pillars, only partition the actors and nodes, and force all nodes to belong to at least one community.
 Notice that this can be perfectly fine in some cases, so satisfying or not the properties above does not mean that the algorithm is worse or better.
 These properties should only be used as an indication about the appropriateness of the algorithm for specific scenarios.}

-\rev{Looking at Table~\ref{table:com_type}, we can identify some patterns: \begin{itemize} \item For all flattening methods, the type of the resulting community structure (Overlapping/Disjoint and Total/Partial) depends on the single-layer algorithm used after flattening.
+\revm{The following are some considerations summarized in Table~\ref{table:com_type}:} \rev{\begin{itemize} \item For all flattening methods, the type of the resulting community structure (Overlapping/Disjoint and Total/Partial) depends on the single-layer algorithm used after flattening.
 The choice of the single-layer algorithm can then be made depending on the wanted result. \item All flattening methods produce pillar communities, because the actors on different layers are reduced to a single node in the flattened graph. \item All multilayer methods can produce non-pillar communities in theory, although our experimental evaluation shows that pillar communities are often returned by some of these methods. \item Pillar actor-overlapping communities are always node-overlapping, by definition. \item Non-pillar actor-overlapping communities may be or not node-overlapping. \end{itemize}}